byelipk/ubuntu_rails_postgres_setup/README.md

 ###Ubuntu Virtual Machine set up:

-Run the vmplayer.exe and go through the process of creating a new virtual environment.
+* Run the vmplayer.exe and go through the process of creating a new virtual environment.

-I chose to allocate 20gb of ram and 1gb of memory to the VM.
+* You also need to reference the file location of the Ubuntu .iso you downloaded.

-You also need to reference the file location of the Ubuntu .iso you downloaded.
+* I chose to allocate 20gb of ram and 1gb of memory to the VM.

 Ubuntu will install the first time you click `Run`.